Marion man dies in motorcycle wreck

 A 20-year-old man from Marion was killed in a motorcycle wreck just after midnight Saturday.

 At 12:25 a.m.
-Saturday, Billy Scott Wright Jr. of Marion was traveling southward on U.S. 221 South near the exit to Interstate 40.
+Saturday, Billy Scott Wright Jr., of Marion was traveling southward on U.S. 221 South near the exit to Interstate 40.
 His motorcycle, a 2009 Suzuki, overturned at Rockwell Drive.
-Wright was ejected from his motorcycle, according to Sgt.
+Wright was ejected off his motorcycle, according to Sgt.
 J.E.
 Reid of the N.C.
 Highway Patrol.

 The damage to the Suzuki is estimated to be $5,000.